L.M.Reid is an Irish writer who has published many history articles online and in magazines.

-The infamous luxury liner set sail for New York from Southhampton, England with stops in Cherbourg, France and Queenstown, Ireland.
+The Titanic set sail from Southampton, England with stops in Cherbourg, France and Queenstown, Ireland.
 The ship hit an iceberg at 11:40pm, April 14th, 1912 and sank at 2:20am, April 15th.

 Those who experienced the shipwreck over 100 years ago are all gone now, but their stories have been written down and recorded.
 There are first-hand accounts from interviews with survivors in newspapers and television documentaries.
 All of this information, including the stories of many passengers who died, is now freely available on the internet.

 By reading their individual stories, we can also feel their pain, terror and utter despair as they tried to escape from the ship.
 Through these memories, the legacy of the many passengers who died on that terrible night will always be alive.